Calendar (New Style) Act 1750: Date of the act

 It may seem strange to modern readers that the Calendar (New Style) Act has the date of 1750 when royal assent was given on 22 May 1751.
 The reason is that, before the Acts of Parliament (Commencement) Act 1793 (33 Geo.
 3. c.
 13), the date on which a bill became law was the first day of the parliamentary session in which it was passed, unless the act contained a provision to the contrary.

 The calendar reform bill was introduced in the session which began on 17 January 1750 Old Style [N.S.
 28 January 1751], almost nine months into a year that had begun on 25 March 1750.
 Hence the Short Titles Act 1896 assigned the calendar reform to 1750.

+Commencement

+As declared in section 1 of the act, the law came into effect "from and after the last Day of December 1751", (Note: As explained at History of taxation in the United Kingdom#Legal rule, the word from was used in legislation at the time to exclude the date given.) which thereafter was deemed to be 1 January 1752.

 Territorial extent of the act

 The act applied to those countries and dominions in Europe, Asia, Africa, and America that belonged or were subject to the crown of Great Britain.